Prometheus MCP server

 # Optional: Authentication credentials (if needed)

-# Choose one of the following authentication methods if required:
+# Choose one authentication method if required:

 # For basic auth